Indian diaspora: Overseas Indians' Day

 Since 2003, the Pravasi Bharatiya Divas (Overseas Indians' Day) sponsored by Ministry of Overseas Indian Affairs, is celebrated in India on 9 January each year, to "mark the contributions of the Overseas Indian community in the development of India".
 The day commemorates the arrival of Mahatma Gandhi in India from South Africa, and during a three-day convention held around the day, a forum for issues concerning the Indian diaspora is held and the annual Pravasi Bharatiya Samman Awards are bestowed.
 As of December 2005, the Indian government has introduced the "Overseas Citizenship of India (OCI)" scheme to allow a limited form of dual citizenship to Indians, NRIs, and PIOs for the first time since independence in 1947.
 The PIO Card scheme is expected to be phased out in coming years in favour of the OCI programme.

 Impact on India's hard and soft power

+The Indian diaspora was estimated in 2012 to have assets worth $1 trillion, equalling nearly 50 percent of India's GDP at the time.
+The income of the Indian diaspora is estimated at $400 billion a year.

-Indian diaspora has significant impact on the globalisation of economy of India, especially in the following areas:
+The Indian diaspora has a significant impact on the globalisation of economy of India, especially in the following areas: